bloopybae/obsbot-control-linux/README.md

 - **Camera Preview** - Real-time video preview with automatic aspect ratio detection
 - **Usage Detection** - Warns when camera is in use by other applications (Chrome, OBS, Zoom)
 - **Resource Management** - Automatically releases camera when not needed
-- **Detachable Window** - Pop-out preview with seamless reattachment and auto-resizing

-### Virtual Camera Output
+- **Intelligent Layout** - Window expands only when preview successfully opens
-- **Loopback Device** - Mirror the live preview into a v4l2loopback virtual camera (default `/dev/video42`)
+- **GPU Filters** - Apply GLSL-driven color filters with adjustable intensity for both preview and virtual camera output
-- **One Camera, Many Apps** - Use OBSBOT preview inside OBS, Zoom, etc. while controlling settings here
-- **In-App Controls** - Toggle output and select the device path directly from the GUI
-- **Graceful Failure Handling** - Instant feedback if the virtual device is missing or unreachable

 ### System Integration
 - **System Tray** - Minimize to tray, click to restore